SecretDAO/secretdocs/infrastructure/running-a-node-validator/setting-up-a-node-validator/hardware-setup/hardware-compliance.md

 ## Supported Motherboards

-The distinguishing factor of these motherboards is that they support Intel SGX.
+The distinguishing factor of these motherboards is not only that they support Intel SGX, but that they also support DCAP.

 ## Support